kushal-10/inventory-dynamics/docs/utilities/custom_demand.rst

 In `idinn`, we use :class:`SingleSourcingModel` and :class:`DualSourcingModel` to simulate demands, manage orders and inventory, and train controllers.

-The code below shows how one can implement a single-sourcing model with a (discrete) uniform demand distribution, ranging from 0 to 4.
+The code below shows how you can implement a single-sourcing model with a (discrete) uniform demand distribution, ranging from 0 to 4.
 The methods `get_past_inventories()` and `get_past_orders()` can be used to inspect the inventory and order history, respectively.

 .. doctest::